Article 1. Definitions

 “Transfer of Personal Data” means the processing, material transfer or distant access to Personal Data from entities established out of the European Economic Area (EEA).

 “Personal Data breach“ refers to a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.

 Article 2.
 Processing of the Controller Personal Data

 (1) Quantive shall comply with all applicable data protection laws when processing the Controller Personal Data.
-The Controller Personal Data includes categories of personal data of the Controller’s employees who will be provided with access to the Quantive’s services under the Principal Agreement: names, email address, IP address, phone number, position, employer, employee’s personal objectives, key results and tasks.
+The Controller Personal Data includes categories of personal data of the Controller’s employees who will be provided with access to the Quantive’s services under the Principal Agreement: names, email address, IP address, position, employer, employee’s personal objectives, key results and tasks.

 (2) Quantive shall process Controller Personal Data only on the Controller’s documented instructions unless the processing is required by the applicable laws to which Quantive is subject.
 Quantive is prohibited to use or otherwise process Controller Personal Data for purposes different than the provision of the services under the Principal Agreement and only for the term agreed under the Principal Agreement.

 (3) Quantive shall not disclose or provide the Controller Personal Data to third parties, except under the provisions of Art.
 4 of this Data Processing Agreement or where there is an obligation under the applicable data protection laws.